Counting surfaces on Calabi-Yau 4-folds I: Foundations: Virtual cycles

 In the second case, if the orthogonal bundle $(F,\Sigma^2)$ is of even rank and has a maximal isotropic subbundle, then we can reduce to the first case.
 Then both approaches give the same reduced virtual cycle.

 However, for surfaces on Calabi-Yau 4-folds, there are \emph{many} examples (e.g. Example \ref{Ex:1}) that have an {\em odd} number of cosections.
-Therefore we indeed need cosection localization as in the second case for counting surfaces. \end{remark} \begin{remark} In general, the cone reduction property in Proposition \ref{prop:conereduction} does not assure the existence of a reduced obstruction theory, see \cite[Appendix A]{MPT}.
+Therefore we indeed need cosection localization as in the second case for counting surfaces. \end{remark}

+\begin{remark} In general, the cone reduction property in Proposition \ref{prop:conereduction} does not imply the existence of a reduced obstruction theory, see \cite[Appendix A]{MPT}.
 However, in our situation for $\PTqvX$, we will see in the next subsection that there indeed exists a reduced obstruction theory. \end{remark}

 We now prove Theorem \ref{Thm:SR=smoothofrvd}.
 The implication $(\Rightarrow)$ can be shown using the infinitesimal lifting criterion as in \cite[Thm.~7.3]{Blo}.
 We provide an alternative proof, more in line with DT4 theory, using the cone reduction property (Proposition \ref{prop:conereduction}).